Cat Stopped Eating? Discover Causes & Solutions to Boost Appetite

 Health Concerns to Consider

-When your cat stops eating, it’s crucial to consider possible health issues.
+When your cat stops eating, it's crucial to consider possible health issues.
 A sudden decrease in appetite could be a symptom of an underlying health problem.
-Some health-related causes include:
+Some health-related causes include:- Dental Issues: Problems such as tooth decay, gum disease, or oral infections can make eating painful for your cat.

 - Gastrointestinal Problems: Conditions like pancreatitis, inflammatory bowel disease, or intestinal blockages can lead to discomfort and appetite loss.